gmsgowtham/react-native-marked/README.md

 Ref: [CommonMark](https://commonmark.org/help/)

-> HTML will be treated as plain text
-> Please refer [issue#290](https://github.com/gmsgowtham/react-native-marked/issues/290) for a potential solution
+> HTML will be treated as plain text.
+Please refer [issue#290](https://github.com/gmsgowtham/react-native-marked/issues/290) for a potential solution

 ## Using custom components